glinraen/italian-memory-game/README.md

 ##Bugs and Fixes

-* Issue 1: Currently, I am in the process of fixing the matching logic. also -
+* 1: Currently, I am in the process of fixing the matching logic. also -
-* Issue 2: Reset button clears board, but page has to reload to generate new game board.
+* 2: Reset button clears board, but page has to reload to generate new game board.
-* Add nav bar with Switch background and switch deck button
+* 3: Add nav bar with Switch background and switch deck button